Flexographic Printing Blog

 Flexo Printing: The Basics

-Flexo printing is most commonly associated with uses in flexible packaging and labels, utilizing a variety of substrates including film, paper, foil and non-woven.
+Flexo printing is most commonly associated with uses in flexible packaging and labels, utilizing a variety of substrates including film, paper, foil, and non-woven.

 Litho Printing: The Basics

-Litho printing is an offset process which uses a printing plate.
+Litho printing is an offset process that uses a printing plate.
 The ink is first applied onto the printing plate and then transferred to a rubber blanket through multiple ink rolls, and finally applied to the substrate from the blanket.

 This means the image is not printed directly onto the substrate from the plate.